 - Section C: 27 questions, this is most probably the QADI section.

-Negative Marking: In the past, XAT has experimented with differential negative marking, but in the last 3 years it has stuck to a 25% negative marking for incorrect answers.
-In XAT 2016 negative marking of 0.05 marks for the unattempted questions was also introduced and this is be there in XAT 2017 also.
+In the past, XAT has experimented with differential negative marking, but in the last 3 years, it has stuck to a 25% negative marking for incorrect answers.
+In XAT 2016 negative marking of 0.05 marks for the unattempted questions was also introduced.

-In XAT 2017 candidates leaving up to 12 questions unattempted will not be penalized but unattempted questions beyond 12 will carry the negative mark of 0.05.
-Thus if you attempt 49 questions in Part I and do not attempt 23 questions then the negative marking for unattempted questions will be (23-12) x 0.05 = 0.55 marks.
-These -0.55 marks will be divided among the three sections in proportion to the number of unatttempted questions which would lead to a reduction of approximately -0.2 marks in each section.
+In XAT 2020, candidates leaving up to 8 questions will not be penalized.
+But unattempted questions beyond 8 questions will carry negative marking of 0.10 marks.
+Thus if you attempt 51 questions in Part I and do not attempt 23 questions then the negative marking for unattempted questions will be (23-8) x 0.10 = 1.5 marks.
+These -1.5 marks will be divided among the three sections in proportion to the number of unattempted questions.

-Impact of penalty for unattempted questions: XAT believes that this introduction of negative marking for unattempted questions will encourage students to take risks and not play safe.
+Impact of penalty for unattempted questions: XAT believes that negative marking for unattempted questions will encourage students to take risks and not play safe.
 I disagree with this assessment of XAT because the penalty for unattempted questions is very low.

-Time allocation: The total time available for XAT 2016 also was 170 minutes in which the a good time allocation: was 45 minutes to Verbal & Logical Ability, 55 minutes to Decision making a 70 minutes to Quantitative Ability.
+Time allocation: The total time available for XAT 2019 also was 180 minutes in which the a good time allocation: was 55 minutes to Verbal & Logical Ability, 45 minutes to Decision making a 65 minutes to Quantitative Ability.
+Here are the three suggested time-division strategies for XAT 2020.

 Let us now look at each section separately

-In the last four editions of XAT (2013-16) Reading Comprehension contributed to over half the questions in this section, most of the earlier XAT papers had around one third questions from RC.
+In the last few editions of XAT, Reading Comprehension contributed to almost half the questions in this section, most of the earlier XAT papers had around one third questions from RC.
 While the passages were not lengthy (500 – 600 words), they were difficult to read and about half of these questions were inferential.

 In this section it is advisable to first attempt Para Jumbles, Sentence Completion, Cloze test and Vocabulary before moving on to the difficult and time consuming question types – Critical Reasoning, RC and Sentence Correction.
 You can expect an equal number of specific detail based and inferential questions.
 Focus on understanding the passages and reading the questions and then skimming the passage is not advisable.